01 of 07

 For best results, read through all of these steps before you start making the project.

 Let's begin by gathering your supplies.Continue to 2 of 7 below.

 02 of 07

 Continue to 3 of 7 below.

-- Styrofoam Wreath - Mine is 10-inches across.
+- Styrofoam wreath: the one used in this design is 10-inches across.

-- 45 yards of ribbon - I used 5 yards of nine different ribbons.
+- 45 yards of ribbon: this tutorial used five yards of nine different ribbons.
 You can use more or less ribbon depending on how full you want your wreath to be and what size styrofoam wreath you buy.

 03 of 07